 It should be said that these steps require some technical ability, particularly step two which will need some appropriate software (Vegas Movie Studio, GarageBand, Audacity, iMovie, Premiere Pro and Windows Movie Maker are some options to consider) and a level of skill and time.
 Doing it with audio only recordings is simpler than video.

-The end result can just be a bit of the fun for the groups to share or it could be part of a public offering: Get Creative UK festival and Make Music Day on 21 June are both going digital - have a look at their websites to see how to take part.
+The end result can just be a bit of the fun for the groups to share or it could be part of a public offering such as the Making Music Virtual Concerts, the Get Creative UK festival and Make Music Day on 21 June.

 Connect socially with your group

 Most groups have said that the social aspect of rehearsing is just as, if not more, important than the musical side.
 Building some social time into online rehearsals is a good idea, but why not arrange some purely social meetups too?

 - Zoom, Google Hangouts, Skype, Discord, Whereby and other platforms could all be used to just arrange a virtual meeting and have a chance to chat and share stories.

 - Instant messenger apps are great for this too – you don’t have to arrange a meeting at a particular time - they just allow people to stay in touch when they want.
 WhatsApp is the most commonly used.
 It’s free and allows you to create groups of people to share messages, images and videos and audio recording.
 If your group doesn’t already have a WhatsApp Group chat, why not set one up now to help everyone stay in touch.
 Team app is another option we know that people use.

 - A good old-fashioned phone tree.
 All the above are great options but require online access and having the right devices (smartphones etc).
 Not everyone is comfortable with this, so if there are people in your group who are not so digitally-connected you could set up a phone tree.
 Person A phones person B, who then phones C, and so on.
 The call doesn’t have to be for long – just a five-minute chat about life and music could make a huge difference.